Gravitation as a Plastic Distortion of the Lorentz Vacuum: Introduction

 So, before proceeding we recall some examples which we hope will clarify the difference between \textit{bending} and \textit{curvature}.

 Consider a $2$-dimensional cylindrical surface $\mathcal{C}$ embedded in $\mathbb{E}^{3}$.
-Using\ as metric on $\mathcal{C}$ the pullback of the Euclidean metric of $\mathbb{E}^{3}$ and defining on $\mathcal{C}$ a connection which is the pullback of the connection $\nabla^{\upuparrows}$ of $\mathbb{E}^{3}$ (which happens to be the Levi-Civita connection of the induced metric) it is possible to verify without difficulties that the Riemannian curvature of $\mathcal{C}$ is \textit{null}, i.e., the cylinder $\mathcal{C}$ is \textit{flat} according to its Riemannian curvature.
-However a cylinder $S^{1}\times\mathbb{R}$ living in $\mathbb{E}^{3}$ is very different topologically from any plane $\mathbb{R}^{2}$ which lives in $\mathbb{E}^{3}$ and which \textit{may} have zero curvature tensor \textit{if} it is part of a \textit{MCGSS \ }(say $^{p}\mathbb{E}^{2}$)\textit{ }where the metric on it\ is the pullback of the Euclidean metric of $\mathbb{E}^{3}$ and its connection is the pullback of the connection $\nabla^{\upuparrows}$ of $\mathbb{E}^{3}$ (which happens to be the Levi-Civita connection of the induced metric).
-As we already said (see Footnote 9) it is the \textit{shape tensor }the mathematical object that helps to characterize distinct $r$-dimensional differential manifolds (with identical properties concerning the metric and the connection structures) when they are viewed as hypersurfaces embedded in an Euclidean (or pseudo-euclidean) GSS of appropriate dimension\textit{ }$n>r$, and of course, the shape tensors of $\mathcal{C}$ and $\mathbb{R}^{2}$ (as part of the \textit{MCGSS} $^{p}\mathbb{E}^{2}$) are very different \cite{oneill}.
+Using\ as metric on $\mathcal{C}$ the pullback of the Euclidean metric of $\mathbb{E}^{3}$ and as its connection the pullback of the connection $\nabla^{\upuparrows}$ of $\mathbb{E}^{3}$ (which happens to be the Levi-Civita connection of the induced metric) it is possible to verify without difficulties that the Riemannian curvature of $\mathcal{C}$ is \textit{null}, i.e., the cylinder $\mathcal{C}$ is \textit{flat} according to its Riemannian curvature.
+However a cylinder $S^{1}\times\mathbb{R}$ living in $\mathbb{E} ^{3}$ is very different topologically from any plane $\mathbb{R}^{2}$ which lives in $\mathbb{E}^{3}$ and which \textit{may} have zero curvature tensor \textit{if} it is part of a \textit{MCGSS \ }(say $^{p}\mathbb{E}^{2} $)\textit{ }where the metric on it\ is the pullback of the Euclidean metric of $\mathbb{E}^{3}$ and its connection is the pullback of the connection $\nabla^{\upuparrows}$ of $\mathbb{E}^{3}$ (which happens to be the Levi-Civita connection of the induced metric).
+As we already said (Footnote 8)\textbf{ }it is the \textit{shape tensor }the mathematical object that helps to characterize distinct $r$-dimensional differential manifolds when they are viewed as hypersurfaces embedded in an Euclidean (or pseudo-euclidean) GSS of appropriate dimension\textit{ }$n>r$, and of course, the shape tensors of $\mathcal{C}$ and $\mathbb{R}^{2}$ (as part of the \textit{MCGSS} $^{p}\mathbb{E}^{2}$) are very different \cite{oneill}.

 Another very instructive example showing the crucial distinction between curvature and bending is the following $\ $\cite{dodson}:

 \textbf{(A)} Consider the torus $\mathcal{T}_{1}$ as a surface embedded in $\mathbb{E}^{3}$ and represented, e.g., in the canonical coordinates of\ $\mathbb{E}^{3}$ by the equation